 The Company has granted option awards under the Plans with service conditions (service option awards) that are subject to terms and conditions established by the compensation committee of the board of directors.
 Service option awards have 10-year contractual terms.
 Service option awards granted to employees and new directors upon their election vest and become exercisable over four years, with the first 25% of the shares subject to service option awards vesting on the first anniversary of the grant date and the remaining 75% of the shares subject to the service option awards in 36 equal monthly installments thereafter.
 Subsequent annual service option awards granted to directors vest and become exercisable in full on the first anniversary of the grant date.
-Certain service option awards granted to employees and executive officers provide for partial acceleration of vesting if the employee or executive officer is subject to an involuntary termination, and full acceleration of vesting if the employee or executive officer is subject to an involuntary termination within 24 months after a change in control of the Company.
+Service option awards granted to executive officers and certain other employees provide for partial acceleration of vesting if the executive officer or employee is subject to an involuntary termination, and full acceleration of vesting if the executive officer or employee is subject to an involuntary termination within 24 months after a change in control of the Company.
 Service option awards granted to directors provide for accelerated vesting if there is a change in control of the Company or if the director's service terminates as a result of the director's death or total and permanent disability.

-As of December 31, 2022, \$7.1 million of unrecognized compensation costs related to unvested service option awards are expected to be recognized over a weighted average period of 1.2 years.
-No option awards are classified as a liability as of December 31, 2022.
+As of December 31, 2023, \$6.0 million of unrecognized compensation costs related to unvested service option awards are expected to be recognized over a weighted average period of 1.1 years.
+No option awards are classified as a liability as of December 31, 2023.

-A summary of option activity under the Plans for the year ended December 31, 2022 is as follows:
+A summary of option activity under the Plans for the year ended December 31, 2023 is as follows: